hiddenbraintechnologies-sys/My-Zymo/replit.md

 ### Backend Architecture

 The backend utilizes Node.js with Express.js and TypeScript, employing Drizzle ORM for PostgreSQL database interactions.
 Real-time messaging is handled by WebSockets (`ws` library).
-The API is RESTful, secured with session-based authentication via Replit Auth (OpenID Connect) and Passport.js.
+The API is RESTful, secured with session-based authentication using custom username/password authentication with bcrypt hashing.
+Session management uses Express session with PostgreSQL store, implementing proper session regeneration to prevent session fixation attacks.
 The server structure supports both development and production environments, with a centralized route registration and a storage abstraction layer.
 A monolithic architecture with a shared schema between client and server (`/shared` directory) is a core architectural decision.

 ### Data Storage Solutions